scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 trivia thing.
 We won, so that was fun, and I had a burger with pork belly and bacon on it for dinner.

+### Day 414

+Soylent for lunch, then had soylent for dinner and finished my chips and dip.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/